na-na-hi/renget/archive/TheNewCelebOfSahraTownCh2.md

 A Palafin swam forward, his fin out stretched.
 Stumpy nudged the fin with his petal crown as if he were trying to give a handshake.
 The Palafin smiled, beaming in the sunlight.

 "Nooo…thank YOU, Little Andrew!
 Your Huge Mushroom beer is incredible!
-It was the talk of the town two months ago at Bazaar's, and we've been DYING to know when you or whoever else from Capim Town would come back with more!"
+It was the talk of the town two months ago at Saloon, and we've been DYING to know when you or whoever else from Capim Town would come back with more!"

 There it was again.
 Someone called him Andrew with no idea what it meant to him, but the news of just how popular his creation had completely floored Stumpy!
 This was no time to be annoyed or cheesed off.
 In fact, it was a time to be jubilant!

 "Wuh!?
-But yeh, tha's me on tha' laebel.
+But yeh, tha's me on th' laebel.
 Andrew's me true name…oi just...don't loike it when others coll me tha'.
 Fo' future saeke, please, coll me Stumpy, Paulafin."

 "Will do, Stumpy!
 The word of your arrival specifically has been on everyone's tongue!"